oystehbr/FYS-STK4155/project2/README.md

 - TODO: maybe delete -> move stuff to activation-funciton.py -> maybe double.
 I don't know

 #### >> FF_Neural_Network.py 🔗🕸
 Inside this file, we have created a Neural Network class.
 We have provided great docstrings to the different methods in the class, but we will give out some short information of them here.
+The class is able to create a neural network with various input nodes, hidden nodes and hidden layers.

 **Neural_Network**-class: